IDMNYU/synthaccess/brailleOverlays/README.md

 This image shows the front panel of the TTSH:
 <img src = "./img/TTSH_interface.png" width="100%" title="TTSH visual interface" alt="TTSH visual interface">
-This image shows the full composite overlay of the TTSH (interface channels, braille, and dividers) looks like this:
+This image shows the full composite overlay of the TTSH, including interface channels, braille, and dividers:
 <img src = "./img/TTSH.png" width="100%" title="TTSH full overlay, with dividers and braille" alt="TTSH full overlay, with dividers and braille">
 This is the TTSH interface image used for laser cutting the overlay.
 Note the smaller circles - those are the front-panel screw points, not modular jacks - we used those to fix the overlay.
 We removed the knob for the microphone gain and the caps for the slide potentiometers before putting the panel on.
 <img src = "./img/TTSH_overlay.png" width="100%" title="TTSH laser overlay" alt="TTSH laser overlay">